Networking cable: Fiber optic cable

 Multi-mode fiber cables with LC (top) and ST (bottom) optical fiber connectors, both with protective caps in place.

 An optical fiber cable consists of a center glass core surrounded by several layers of protective material.
 The outer insulating jacket is made of Teflon or PVC to prevent interference.
 It is expensive but has higher bandwidth and can transmit data over longer distances.
 There are two major types of optical fiber cables: shorter-range multi-mode fiber and long-range single-mode fiber.
+Fiber optic cables use light signals to transmit data over long distances with high bandwidth and minimal signal loss.

 Coaxial cable

 A coaxial cable has a central conductor surrounded by a sheath of conductor with insulation in between.

-Coaxial cables form a transmission line and confines the electromagnetic wave to an area inside the cable between the center conductor and the shield.
+A coaxial cable forms a transmission line and confines the electromagnetic wave to an area inside the cable between the center conductor and the shield.
 The transmission of energy in the line occurs totally through the dielectric inside the cable between the conductors.
 Coaxial lines can therefore be bent and twisted (subject to limits) without negative effects, and they can be strapped to conductive supports without inducing unwanted currents in them.

 Early Ethernet, 10BASE5 and 10BASE2, used baseband signaling over coaxial cables.

-The most common use for coaxial cables is for television and other signals with bandwidth of multiple megahertz.
+The most common use for coaxial cables is for television and other signals with a bandwidth of multiple megahertz.
 Although in most homes coaxial cables have been installed for transmission of TV signals, new technologies (such as the ITU-T G.hn standard) open the possibility of using home coaxial cable for high-speed home networking applications (Ethernet over coax).